 She’s fine now but this scare reminded me of what’s truly important in life.
 Too often, we only set goals for our careers.
 Instead, I encourage you to have a broader definition of success that includes:

 The above is how I’d like to think my priorities are ranked.
 But if I were to be honest, I often get antsy when I spend a whole day with my family without thinking about work or creating content.
-I need to practice what I preach more in 2023.
+I need to practice what I preach more this year.